 03 May 2011

-So here we are each in our little corner of the Blogoverse.
-Of course, just like you, I'm trying to make my corner as good as I can.
+Here we are each in our little corner of the Blogoverse.
+Just like you, I'm trying to make my corner as good as I can.
 Like you, I am proud of many of my previous stories; posts I have laboured over and want you to read.

 You might have missed the funny one about the Toddlers' Tricks to get Attention.